You are here

-- What research is being done for auditory neuropathy?
+- What research is being done on auditory neuropathy?

 What is auditory neuropathy?

-Auditory neuropathy is a hearing disorder in which sound enters the inner ear normally but the transmission of signals from the inner ear to the brain is impaired.
+Auditory neuropathy is a hearing disorder in which the inner ear successfully detects sound, but has a problem with sending sound from the ear to the brain.
 It can affect people of all ages, from infancy through adulthood.
-The number of people affected by auditory neuropathy is not known, but the condition affects a relatively small percentage of people who are deaf or hearing-impaired.
+The number of people affected by auditory neuropathy is not known, but current information suggests that auditory neuropathies play a substantial role in hearing impairments and deafness.

-People with auditory neuropathy may have normal hearing, or hearing loss ranging from mild to severe; they always have poor speech-perception abilities, meaning they have trouble understanding speech clearly.
-Often, speech perception is worse than would be predicted by the degree of hearing loss.
+When their hearing sensitivity is tested, people with auditory neuropathy may have normal hearing or hearing loss ranging from mild to severe.
+They always have poor speech-perception abilities, meaning that they have trouble understanding speech clearly.
+People with auditory neuropathy have greater impairment in speech perception than hearing health experts would predict based upon their degree of hearing loss on a hearing test.
 For example, a person with auditory neuropathy may be able to hear sounds, but would still have difficulty recognizing spoken words.
-Sounds may fade in and out for these individuals and seem out of sync.
+Sounds may fade in and out or seem out of sync for these individuals.

 What causes auditory neuropathy?

-Although auditory neuropathy is not yet fully understood, scientists believe the condition probably has more than one cause.
-In some cases, it may involve damage to the inner hair cells—specialized sensory cells in the inner ear that transmit information about sounds through the nervous system to the brain.
-Other causes may include faulty connections between the inner hair cells and the nerve leading from the inner ear to the brain, or damage to the nerve itself.
+Researchers report several causes of auditory neuropathy.
+In some cases, the cause may involve damage to the inner hair cells—specialized sensory cells in the inner ear that transmit information about sounds through the nervous system to the brain.
+In other cases, the cause may involve damage to the auditory neurons that transmit sound information from the inner hair cells to the brain.
+Other possible causes may include inheriting genes with mutations or suffering damage to the auditory system, either of which may result in faulty connections between the inner hair cells and the auditory nerve (the nerve leading from the inner ear to the brain), or damage to the auditory nerve itself.
 A combination of these problems may occur in some cases.
-Although outer hair cells—hair cells adjacent to and more numerous than the inner hair cells—are generally more prone to damage than inner hair cells, outer hair cells seem to function normally in people with auditory neuropathy.

 What are the roles of the outer and inner hair cells?

 Outer hair cells help amplify sound vibrations entering the inner ear from the middle ear.
-When hearing is working normally, the inner hair cells convert these vibrations into electrical signals that travel as nerve impulses to the brain, where the impulses are interpreted as sound.
+When hearing is working normally, the inner hair cells convert these vibrations into electrical signals that travel as nerve impulses to the brain, where the brain interprets the impulses as sound.